mbagherian/CTTC/README.md

 ```
 For additional works or specific references related to this code, you may also refer to the refrences above.

-For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.deu].
+For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.edu].